 Gladwell sets up ‘What the Dog Saw’ in three sections – each with a distinct theme.

-In another chapter, ‘The Ketchup Conundrum’, Gladwell exquisitely covers the struggle of Jim Wigan who, with his ‘World’s best’ Ketchup brand went up against all-powerful ‘Heinz’, only to end up with the anticlimax as tasting experts branded his product more of a sauce than a ketchup.
+In another chapter, ‘The Ketchup Conundrum’, Gladwell covers the gritty struggle of Jim Wigan.
+Wigan went up against ‘Heinz’ with his own ketchup brand.
+The result was anticlimactic as tasting experts branded his product more of a sauce than a ketchup.

-Gladwell also probes into the tantalizing issue of whether you indeed got to have a 150 IQ to rule stock markets.
-In ‘Blowing up’, he lets the author of ‘The Black Swan’ and ‘Fooled by Randomness’ Nassim Nicholas Taleb do the talking.
-Being a conformist to the trading philosophy based on the existence of ‘the black swans’ (unexpected events), Taleb asserts that people and organizations that choose to ignore the existence of the ‘unpredictable’ will always be at peril.
+Gladwell also probes into the tantalizing issue of having 150 IQ to rule stock markets.
+In ‘Blowing up’, he lets the author of ‘Antifragile‘, Nassim Nicholas Taleb do the talking.
+Being a conformist to ‘the black swans’ (unexpected events) philosophy, Taleb asserts that people and organizations that choose to ignore the existence of the ‘unpredictable’ will always be at peril.

-Gladwell’s last minor genius is Cesar Millan – the celebrity dog-whisperer from National Geographic – who, quite oddly, has problems connecting with humans.
+Gladwell’s last minor genius is Cesar Millan – the celebrity dog-whisperer from National Geographic.
+This may surprise you, but, oddly, he has problems connecting with humans.

 One of the biggest strengths of Malcolm Gladwell is his knack for challenging preconceived notions and cherished beliefs.
 The second section of the book corroborates this ability of Gladwell.

-While he conducts a threadbare investigation of Enron scam in ‘Open Secrets’, Gladwell enlightens you as to how a mystery is different from a puzzle.
-Enron’s obsession with off-balance sheet financing in the form of SPEs (Special Purpose Entities) and the consequent financial obligations to SPEs eventually brought about its collapse.
-Gladwell underlines that beneath it all, it was the blatant risk-taking culture of Enron that was largely responsible for what happened.
+He conducts a threadbare investigation of Enron scam in ‘Open Secrets’.
+Enron’s obsession with off-balance sheet financing in the form of SPEs (Special Purpose Entities) eventually brought about its collapse.
+It was the blatant risk-taking culture of Enron, Gladwell reveals, that drove Enron over the cliff.

-Gladwell tenders new perspectives to the conventional wisdom attached with issues of plagiarism, intelligence goof-ups and post-disaster rituals in other chapters.
 In ‘The Art of Failure’, he exposes the underpinnings beneath our varied reactions to difficult and life-threatening circumstances.
-When we feel a complete loss of instinct, we choke and when we think too little and try to revert to instincts, we often panic, according to Gladwell.
+When we feel a complete loss of instinct, we choke and when we think too little, we often panic.

 People like Cezanne and Mark Twain bloomed late because they were experimental geniuses, says Gladwell.
-Their creativity followed a long trial and error path whereas prodigies like Picasso were conceptual geniuses who were always clear where they wanted to end up in their lives.
+Their creativity followed a long trial and error path.
+Prodigies like Picasso, on the other hand, were conceptual geniuses.
+They were always clear where they wanted to end up in their lives.

 Gladwell brackets criminal profilers along with astrologers and psychics in ‘Dangerous Minds’.
 He calls profiling as a mere party trick and rubbishes the conventional view which looks at profiling as a science.